telerik/blazor-docs/components/chart/labels-template-and-format.md

 <!--* `series` - the data series-->
 <!--* runningTotal - the sum of point values since the last "runningTotal" summary point.
 Available for waterfall series.
 * total - the sum of all previous series values.
 Available for waterfall series.-->

+### Series Label Aria Template

+The `AriaTemplate` parameter of `ChartSeriesLabels` allows the app to provide a unique accessible description for each Chart data point.
+The idea of `AriaTemplate` is to provide more detailed and contextual information to the user, compared to the default series labels.
+For example, the `AriaTemplate` can mention the data point category, rather than just the value.
+The accessible `AriaTemplate` renders as an `aria-label` HTML attribute, which screen readers will announce when the [respective Chart series data point is focused](https://demos.telerik.com/blazor-ui/chart/keyboard-navigation).
+The JavaScript function exposes the same fields in the template context, as the [series label template](#series-label-template) above.

+When `AriaTemplate` is not defined, the Chart renders accessible data point labels that match the [series label template](#series-label-template).
+If a series label template is also not defined, the Chart renders an accessible data point label that matches the default series label.

+`AriaTemplate` requires the [Chart to render as SVG]({%slug chart-rendering-modes%}) (the default behavior).

 ### Category Axis Label Template